 What makes Young Living Mineral Sunscreen different?

 When the scientists at Young Living formulated our Mineral Sunscreen, they wanted to develop the very best—for kids, for adults, for everyone in the family.
 To create the right sunscreen, they knew blocking UV rays was the right path, so a zinc oxide sunscreen—a barrier approach—was the right formulation.
 So Young Living’s scientists, guided by the Seed to Seal® commitment to create the absolute best products available with the cleanest ingredients possible, developed a sunscreen that uses non-nano zinc oxide, which means when you wear this sunscreen, you won’t absorb the ingredients into your bloodstream, however benign they are.
 To learn more about nanoparticles and why you should steer clear, check out this blog post.

 Now that you’re well-versed on what makes sunscreens work, check out everything that makes our SPF 50 formulation better than all the rest:

-- This over-the-counter sunscreen is lightweight, fast-absorbing, and provides your skin with added protection from UVA and UVB rays.
+- This over-the-counter sunscreen is lightweight and provides your skin with added protection from UVA and UVB rays.